-Choose Settings from forScore's tools menu and select "forScore Pro" to learn more, subscribe, access settings for subscriber-only features, and restore or manage an existing subscription.
+Choose Settings from for Score's tools menu and select "for Score Pro" to learn more, subscribe, access settings for subscriber-only features, and restore or manage an existing subscription.

-Note: if you're currently subscribed to forScore Pro and you start using forScore on a new device, use the Restore button found within this panel to start using your membership on that device-your original device(s) will still be able to use forScore Pro.
+Note: if you're currently subscribed to forScore Pro and you start using forScore on a new device, you may need to use the Restore button found within this panel to start using your membership on that device-your original device(s) will still be able to use forScore Pro.